Ancient87/mythical-mysfits-eks/workshop-1-k8s/README-EKS.md

     ```

 ### Checkpoint:
-At this point, the Mythical Mysfits website should be available at the static site endpoint for the S3 bucket created by CloudFormation.
-You can visit the site at <code>http://<b><i>BUCKET_NAME</i></b>.s3-website.<b><i>REGION</i></b>.amazonaws.com/</code>.
-For your convenience, we've created a link in the CloudFormation outputs tab in the console.
-Alternatively, you can find the ***BUCKET_NAME*** in the CloudFormation outputs saved in the file `workshop-1/cfn-outputs.json`. ***REGION*** should be the [code](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for the region that you deployed your CloudFormation stack in (e.g. <i>us-west-2</i> for the Oregon region.)
+At this point, the Mythical Mysfits website should be available at the static site endpoint for the Cloudfront distribution. <code>https://$MYTHICAL_WEBSITE</code> where the full name can be found in the `workshop-1/cfn-output.json` filee.
 Check that you can view the site, but there won't be much content visible yet until we launch the Mythical Mysfits monolith service:

 ![initial website](images/00-website.png)